Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to have lunch in Mulhouse?
 Tilvist

-This hybrid place is a shop, but also a tea room, and it is run by a woman full of pep and energy.
-The place is ideal for a relaxed lunch break or a brunch on the weekend.
-In addition, cultural, musical, or well-being events are regularly organized there.
+This hybrid venue is both a boutique and a tea room, and it is run by a woman full of pep and dynamism.
+The place is ideal for a relaxed lunch break or a weekend brunch.
+Plus, cultural, musical, or wellness events are regularly organized there.

 Tilvist